-The Department of Education has also issued regulations that restrict Title IV funding for programs not meeting prescribed income-to-debt ratios (i.e., programs not leading to "gainful employment" as defined under the proposed regulation).
+The Department of Education recently issued regulations that restrict Title IV funding for programs not meeting prescribed income-to-debt ratios (i.e., programs not leading to "gainful employment" as defined under the proposed regulation).
 These provisions, could negatively affect our business with education clients.
 Any changes in these laws or judicial interpretations narrowing their protections could subject us to greater risk of liability and may increase our costs of compliance with these regulations or limit our ability to operate certain lines of business.

 The financial services, education and medical industries are highly regulated and our marketing activities on behalf of our clients in those industries are also regulated.
-As described above, and for example, the regulations from the Department of Education on incentive compensation, "gainful employment" and other matters could limit our clients' businesses and limit the revenue we receive from our education clients.
+For example, the regulations from the Department of Education on incentive compensation, "gainful employment" and other matters could limit our clients' businesses and limit the revenue we receive from our education clients.
 As an additional example, our mortgage and insurance websites and marketing services we offer are subject to various federal, state and local laws, including state licensing laws, federal and state laws prohibiting unfair acts and practices, and federal and state advertising laws.
 Any failure to comply with these laws and regulations could subject us to revocation of required licenses, civil, criminal or administrative liability, damage to our reputation or changes to or limitations on the conduct of our business.
 Any of the foregoing could cause our business, operations and financial condition to suffer.

-If any regulatory audit, investigation or other proceeding finds us not in compliance with the numerous laws and regulations applicable to us, we may not be able to successfully challenge such finding, and our business could suffer.
+If any regulatory audit, investigation or other proceeding finds us not in compliance with applicable law, we may not be able to successfully challenge such finding, and our business could suffer.

-We are subject to audits, inquiries, investigations, claims of non-compliance and lawsuits by federal and state governmental agencies, regulatory agencies, attorneys general and other governmental or regulatory bodies, any of whom may allege violations of the legal or regulatory requirements applicable to us.
-For example, we responded to a civil investigation conducted by the attorneys general of Alabama, Arizona, Delaware, Florida, Idaho, Illinois, Iowa, Kentucky, Massachusetts, Minnesota, Nevada, North Carolina, Oregon, South Carolina, and Tennessee into certain of our marketing and business practices related to our education client vertical during fiscal year 2012.
-On June 26, 2012, we entered into an Assurance of Voluntary Compliance agreement (the "Agreement") with the attorneys general which required us to transfer the GIBill.com website to the United States Veterans Administration, to pay \$2.5 million to the settling states and to add disclosures and disclaimers to our education-related websites.
+From time to time, we are subject to audits, inquiries, investigations, claims of non-compliance and lawsuits by federal and state governmental agencies, regulatory agencies, attorneys general and other governmental or regulatory bodies, any of whom may allege violations of the legal or regulatory requirements applicable to us.
+For example, we responded to a civil investigation conducted by the attorneys general of a number of states into certain of our marketing and business practices related to our education client vertical during fiscal year 2012.
+On June 26, 2012, we entered into an Assurance of Voluntary Compliance agreement (the "Agreement") with the attorneys general which required us to transfer the GIBill.com website to the United States Veterans Administration, to pay \$2.5 million to the settling states, and to add disclosures and disclaimers to our education-related websites, among other things.
 The new disclosures and disclaimers required by the Agreement could negatively affect media conversion rates and, thus, our revenue or profitability.
-If the results of future audits, inquiries, investigations, claims and lawsuits are unfavorable to us, we may be required to pay monetary fines or penalties or have restrictions placed on our business.
-Any one of these sanctions could materially adversely affect our business, financial condition, results of operations and cash flows and result in the imposition of significant restrictions on us and our ability to operate.
+If the results of future audits, inquiries, investigations, claims and lawsuits are unfavorable to us, we may be required to pay monetary fines or penalties or have restrictions placed on our business, which could materially adversely affect our business, financial condition, results of operations and cash flows.